mhibbins/HeIST/README.md

-  -h, --help            show this help message and exit -v, --verbose         Enable debugging messages to be displayed -n , --replicates     Number of replicates per batch -x , --batches        Number of batches
-  -p , --mspath         Path to ms
-  -g , --seqgenpath     Path to seq-gen
-  -s , --mutationrate   Seq-gen mutation rate (default 0.05) -o , --outputdir      Output directory/prefix
+  -h, --help            show this help message and exit -v, --verbose         Enable debugging messages to be displayed -n , --replicates     Number of replicates per batch -t , --threads        Number of threads for simulations -p , --mspath         Path to ms (if not in user path) -g , --seqgenpath     Path to seq-gen (if not in user path) -s , --mutationrate   Seq-gen mutation rate (default 0.05) -o , --outputdir      Output directory/prefix
 ```